djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ![ds](https://user-images.githubusercontent.com/37275728/185381435-9335db5b-8c9a-4e74-87dc-deac3c0356f1.png)

-## Algorithms
+### Algorithms

 Algorithms are step-by-step instructions to solve specific problems or perform tasks.
 They are everywhere in fields like computer science, mathematics, and engineering.
 To evaluate how good an algorithm is, we often look at its efficiency in terms of time complexity (how long it takes to run) and space complexity (how much memory it uses).

 Think of an algorithm like a recipe for cooking.
 It consists of a series of steps to follow to achieve a specific result.
 Here are the key characteristics of a good algorithm:

-* **Input:** The data that the algorithm works with.
-Just like ingredients in a recipe.
+- The data that an algorithm works with is referred to as its **input**, much like the ingredients required to prepare a dish in a recipe.
-* **Output:** The result produced by the algorithm, similar to the dish you end up with after following a recipe.
+- Just as a recipe leads to a completed dish, the algorithm produces an **output**, which represents the final result after processing the input.
-* **Definiteness:** Every step in the algorithm should be clear and precisely defined, so there’s no confusion about what to do next.
+- It is essential that every step of the algorithm is defined with clarity and precision, ensuring that there is no ambiguity in the process, a concept known as **definiteness**.
-* **Finiteness:** The algorithm must eventually stop after a certain number of steps, just like a recipe has a clear end when the dish is ready.
+- Similar to how a recipe has a defined end point when the dish is ready, an algorithm must have **finiteness**, meaning it will stop after a specific number of steps.
-* **Effectiveness:** Each step of the algorithm should be simple and executable, meaning that it can actually be done and helps towards getting the final result.
+- For an algorithm to be **effective**, each step should be simple, executable, and directly contribute toward reaching the final result, just as every action in a recipe is purposeful and achievable.

-### Algorithms vs. Programs
+#### Algorithms vs. Programs

 Understanding the difference between an algorithm and a program is essential.
 Here’s a simple explanation with formal terms included: